 - Your age.
 Children may be able to recover more than older people, for example.

 - The medical treatment you require.
+You deserve a fair recovery for all past and future medical treatment.

 Your attorney can help you understand how these factors may apply to the specific injury you have suffered and help you fight for your recovery.